How Can I Impact My Child's ABA Therapy? Learn from a Hopebridge BCBA Series

 August 21, 2018

 No one knows your child better than you do.
 At Hopebridge, our team combines experts in behavior, speech and language, motor skills and more, but YOU are the expert on your child.
-That is why a parent’s role in Applied Behavior Analysis (ABA therapy) and complementary therapies within Hopebridge360 is crucial to success.
+That is why a caregiver’s role in applied behavior analysis (ABA therapy) and the comprehensive therapies within Hopebridge’s 360 Care program is crucial to success.

 What should that role look like and how involved should you be?
-The answer varies among families, as each child is different, whether he or she has autism spectrum disorder (ASD) or another developmental delay.
-What remains true for most children, however, is the more involvement from the caregivers, the better the outcomes.
+The answer varies among families, as each child is different, whether they have autism spectrum disorder (ASD) or another developmental delay.
+What remains true for most children, however, is the more involvement from families, the better the outcomes.

-To help you understand how you can directly affect your kiddo’s therapy and progress, Hopebridge Board Certified Assistant Behavior Analyst (BcaBA) Clarissa Merchant, out of our Indianapolis East center, gives us the scoop.
+To help you understand how you can directly affect your kiddo’s therapy and progress, Hopebridge Board Certified Behavior Analyst (BCBA) Clarissa Merchant gives us the scoop.

-Caregivers are key to a child’s well-being and progress, so as part of our goal to lead kiddos to more fulfilled lives, we must also engage their families.
-We recognize parents lead busy lives and it can be a lot to manage, especially for those touched by autism and other delays or disabilities.
+Caregivers are key to a child’s well-being and progress, so as part of our goal to lead children to more fulfilled lives, we must also engage their families.
+We recognize that families lead busy lives and it can be a lot to manage, especially for those with children who have autism or other delays or disabilities.
 While we don’t want to overwhelm anyone, the reality is we can work on something in our centers, but it needs to be practiced in the child’s home and community in order to see the results you desire.

 There are two key reasons why parent involvement is significant:

-As part of our Hopebridge 360 Care services,* we offer family education, also known to many as parent training.
-It’s important to note that this is not ‘training on parenting,’ but rather, ‘behavior training for parents.’
+As part of our Hopebridge 360 Care services,* we offer family education and guidance, also known to many as parent training.
+It’s important to note that this is not “training on parenting,” but rather, “behavior training for parents and caregivers.”
 We want to make it clear that we are here to support you, not tell you how to parent.
-Caregivers are the experts on the kiddos’ personalities and what they like; we are simply professionals on behavior change.
+Caregivers are the experts on their kids’ personalities and what they like; we are simply professionals on behavior.

-Parent training is new territory.
-There is a wide range of tasks we ask parents to participate, depending on the child’s age and behaviors, as well as the amount of available time.
-We approach this part of the education by working with parents on how to handle behaviors that we want to see more or less of, such as more pottying independently, and less of that dreaded tantrum in the store.
+Family guidance is new territory.
+There is a wide range of tasks we ask caregivers to participate in, depending on the child’s age and behaviors, as well as the amount of available time.
+We approach this part of the education by working with families on how to help their child manage behaviors that we want to see more or less of, such as more toileting independently or fewer dangerous tantrums.

 With some of our littles, this could consist of asking parents to observe a certain behavior in the home and jot down what they see so we can understand why it’s happening.
 It could also be something a little more involved, like having their child practice asking for things they want at dinnertime so he or she has more opportunities practice gaining language skills outside of therapy.

-With parents of older learners, parent involvement might look completely different.
+With families of older learners, caregiver involvement might look completely different.
 It could be taking a teenage son to his favorite comic store once a week so he can practice saying hello to the cashier to help him build his social skills.
 Just about anything practiced in therapy can also be targeted at home.

-No matter what, we try to tailor the training to what parents need or request.
+No matter what, we try to tailor the training to what caregivers need or request.
 This can include in-depth curriculum training and even books or printouts.
-We often utilize Autism Speaks’ Challenging Behaviors Tool Kit as a take-home resource for caregivers, or teaching protocols from Essential For Living.
+Sometimes we utilize Autism Speaks’ Challenging Behaviors Tool Kit as a take-home resource for caregivers, or teaching protocols from Essential For Living.
 Another common practice is working through a feeding curriculum together in order to help kids eat a wider range of foods in the home.

 While working in another center, I came across one little guy who was petrified by hair clippers.
 This is something we experience often with some of our patients, especially those with ASD or some kind of sensory defensiveness.
 If they were in view, he would be in tears, turn bright red and pull at his hair.
 His hair was growing to the point where it was in his eyes, so his parents wanted to work on it with him.
 To get started, we exposed him to clippers little by little as part of his therapy.